Theme

 Size

-value entered here will override that setting.
+Theia defaults to 1rem for font size.
+Any valid font-size value entered here will override that setting.
 Examples using different techniques are provided in the list.
-This represents the .fontsize
+This represents the .fontsize property.

 Auto